4.2 Developing Understanding: Engagement and Feedback

 Keep in mind that mathematics takes time, so if you cannot solve a problem straight away read the lecture notes or a textbook and then try again.
 If you are still stuck, talk to some of your fellow students.
 They might be able to explain material that you have not understood and pick up on misconceptions.

-Some modules have online forums where you can post questions that will be read by your fellow students (and the module leader).
+All modules have online forums where you can post questions that will be read by your fellow students (and the module leader).

 Don’t be shy to ask questions.
 The fact that you have questions shows that you are engaging with the material!